pish-pish/SuperBMD/README.md

 Most modeling programs define the Z axis as the up axis, but Nintendo games use the Y axis instead.
 Rotating the model ensures that the model is not sideways when imported into a game.
 Alternatively, set the --rotate option when calling SuperBMD.exe which will rotate the model appropriately without you having to do it. <br>
-If your model is skinned, then rotation isn't necessary.
+If your model is skinned, then rotation isn't necessary if the skeleton is rotated correctly.

 ### Skinning
 * SuperBMD supports both skinned and unskinned models.